-Sow seeds when you receive them at any time of year, storing them will simply make them go deeply dormant.
-Cover with compost or grit about 5mm deep and keep the moist seed pot in a cool spot or the bottom of a fridge for around 4 weeks.
-These seeds usually germinate very slowly indeed at between 5 and 10 degrees C so watch them carefully.
-Although these are fresh seeds grown here, they can take up to a year to appear after sowing so please be very patient indeed as they will come up eventually.
-NOTE they WILL NOT germinate if too warm.
-Grow in small pots before planting out in spring into a deeply-prepared bed of loose soil when the adult tubers will soon establish themselves.
+Sow these fresh seeds at any time of year, storing them will make them go deeply dormant.
+Cover with compost or grit about 5mm deep and keep moist in a cool spot or the bottom of a fridge for around 4 weeks.
+They germinate very slowly indeed at between 5 and 10 degrees C so watch them carefully. but they can take up to a year to appear.
+They WILL NOT germinate if too warm.
+Grow in small pots before planting out in spring into a deeply-prepared bed.

 Common name:Inca Lily